-- No Boata: For both financial and health/safety reasons, we will not be offering transportation to camp aboard Da Boata this year.
+- No Transportation Provided: For both financial and health/safety reasons, we will not be offering transportation to camp aboard Da Boata or by any other means.

-- Specialty Programs & Field Trips: Due to the lower camp capacity, many specialty programs will not be offered in 2021, including Kiwanis, Adventure trips, and Shooting Stars.
+- Specialty Programs & Field Trips: Due to the lower camp capacity, many specialty programs are not being offered 2021, including Kiwanis, Adventure trips, and Shooting Stars.
 We will also not be able to offer any field trips out of camp, including for CITs and day camp.

 We will continue to release more information about changes to our program, and the steps we are taking to keep our camp community safe, over the next several weeks.
 This will be shared here on our website, through social media, and by email.
 Many aspects of camp will look different this summer, and we want all of our campers and families to be prepared.